Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 Objective: Create a summary statistics table to determine if the manufacturing process is consistent across production lots for the weight capacities of multiple suspension coils tested.

+The following images display the mean, median, variance and standard deviation summary statistics on Suspension Coils.

 total_summary.png![total_summary](https://user-images.githubusercontent.com/80140082/123518973-587fb880-d65d-11eb-99d0-84a212f4e924.png)

 lot_summary.png![lot_summary](https://user-images.githubusercontent.com/80140082/123519001-849b3980-d65d-11eb-808f-0dcc5af06da7.png)

+### Conclusion
+The current manufacturing data not meet this design specification for manufacturing lots in total but do meet two out of the manufacturings lots.

-The table “total summary” illustrates the mean, median, variance, and standard deviation of the suspension coil’s PSI for all vehicles in all three manufacturing lots.
-According to the total summary table, the variances of the suspension coils is 62.29, which does not exceed 100 pounds per square inch dictated by the design specifications.
+The tables “total_summary and lot_summary” illustrate the mean, median, variance, and standard deviation of the suspension coil’s PSI for all vehicles in all three manufacturing lots.
+According to the total_summary table, the variances of the suspension coils is 62.29, which does not exceed 100 pounds per square inch dictated by the design specifications.
 However, the “lot summary”, which breaks down vehicles by manufacturing lot shows that manufacturing lot 3 variance of 170.29 which does exceed the 100 pounds per square inch dictated by the design specifications.
 Therefore, only Lot 1 and 2 meet the design specification, as their variances is 0.98, and 7.47, respectively.
-Lot 3 is statistically significant as it exceeds the 100 pounds per square inch.
+Lot 3 is statistically insignificant and therefore, does not meet design specification.

 ## T-Tests on Suspension Coils